All Episodes

 I see.

-But I have custody of my kids, and they live with me now.
+But I have custody of my kids and they live with me now.

-Believe me, I understand obsessive behavior.
+Believe me, I understand obsessive behaviour.

 Yes, I'm sure.

-So I found, from as early as four months, that the very first word I heard on my kids was, we were at a friend's house playing a game of Trivial Pursuit, and the kids had been crying for ten minutes or so, and they hadn't been attended to.
+So I found from as early as four months, the very first word I heard on my kids was we were at a friend's house playing a game of trivial pursuit and the kids had been crying for ten minutes or so and they hadn't been attended to and then there was one particular cry that just prompted our attention and when I later reversed that it said mummy and that was the very first reverse word I heard on my children and I'm sure a lot of parents listening

-And I'm sure a lot of parents listening to your program tonight can remember there's those specific cries from the children that seem to pierce the heart.
+to your program tonight can remember there's those specific cries from the children that seem to pierce the seem to pierce the heart.

 There's one cry that will get your attention, one cry that won't.